24 Oz

 The only time they match is water (and liquids with similar density).
 Every other substance?
 Different.

 Rule of thumb: If a recipe says "24 oz" without "fluid" or "fl" — it means weight.
 If it says "24 fl oz" or "3 cups" — it means volume.
+That's the part that actually makes a difference.

 2. Rounding Too Early